ibm-cloud-docs/assistant/skill-search-add.md

 1. Specify the details for the new skill:
     - **Name**: A name no more than 64 characters in length.
 A name is required.
     - **Description**: An optional description no more than 128 characters in length.

+    Next, you will connect to a {{site.data.keyword.discoveryshort}} service instance.

+    - If you don't have an instance, a {{site.data.keyword.discoveryshort}} service instance is created for you automatically.
+A Lite plan instance is provisioned no matter what type of {{site.data.keyword.conversationshort}} service plan you have.
+    - If you want to use {{site.data.keyword.discoveryshort}} features that are available with the v2 API only, create your own Premium plan {{site.data.keyword.discoveryshort}} instance before you continue.

 1. Click **Continue**.